vinh123456789/EzHomeLab/docs/adguard-home.md

 # AdGuard

-To put it simple, AdGuard Home will act as a DNS resovler and help us block the majority of the ads on internet, it can also encrypt your DNS requests via DoT and DoH, resulting in bypass your ISP policy in most case.
+To put it simply, AdGuard Home will act as a DNS resolver and help us block the majority of the ads on the internet.
+It can also encrypt your DNS requests via DoT and DoH, resulting in bypassing your ISP policy in most cases.

 This is a simplified guide based on the official [OpenWRT AdGuard Home guide](https://openwrt.org/docs/guide-user/services/dns/adguard-home) and [this helpful post in OpenWRT forum](https://forum.openwrt.org/t/how-to-updated-2021-installing-adguardhome-on-openwrt-manual-and-opkg-method/113904/685)